voxel51/fiftyone/docs/source/user_guide/plots.rst

-To learn more about the available embedding methods, dimensionality reduction techniques, and their applications to dataset analysis, refer to :ref:`this page <fiftyone-brain-XXXXXXXX>`.
+To learn more about the available embedding methods, dimensionality reduction techniques, and their applications to dataset analysis, refer to :ref:`this page <brain-embeddings-visualization>`.
 In this section, we'll just cover the basic mechanics of creating scatterplots and interacting with them.

 .. note::